United States Court of Appeals for the Seventh Circuit

+The Seventh District was created by the 9th United States Congress with the Seventh Circuit Act of 1807.
 The court is based at the Dirksen Federal Building in Chicago and is composed of eleven appellate judges.
 It is one of 13 United States courts of appeals.

 The court offers a relatively unique internet presence that includes wiki and RSS feeds of opinions and oral arguments.
 It is also notable for having one of the most prominent law and economics scholars, Judge Frank Easterbrook, on its court.
 Richard Posner, another prominent law and economics scholar, also served on this court until his retirement in 2017.
 Three judges from the Seventh Circuit, Sherman Minton, John Paul Stevens, and Amy Coney Barrett, have been appointed as Associate Justices of the Supreme Court.

 The Dirksen Federal Building, seat of the United States Court of Appeals for the Seventh Circuit.